jRimbault/yadf/README.md

 ## Notes on the algorithm

-Most¹ dupe finders have a kind of 3 steps algorithm:
+Most¹ dupe finders follow a 3 steps algorithm:

 1. group files by their size
 2. group files by a hash or comparison of their first few bytes
 3. group files by a hash or comparison of their entire content

-`yadf` skips the first step, and only does the step 2 and 3, preferring hashing rather than byte comparison.
+`yadf` skips the first step, and only does the steps 2 and 3, preferring hashing rather than byte comparison.
 In my [tests][3-steps] having the first step on a SSD actually slowed down the program.
-`yadf` makes heavy use of the standard library [`BTreeMap`][btreemap], not a [`HashMap`][hashmap] because hashing the hash makes no sense and the [`BTreeMap`][btreemap] uses a cache aware implementation avoiding too many cache misses.
+`yadf` makes heavy use of the standard library [`BTreeMap`][btreemap], not a [`HashMap`][hashmap] because hashing the hash makes no sense and the [`BTreeMap`][btreemap] uses a cache aware implementation avoiding too many cache misses. `yadf` uses `ignore`, disabling its _ignore_ features, and  `rayon` to do these 2 steps in parallel.

 ¹: some needs a different algorithm to support different features